pedroabelleira/dto-utils/README.md

 - Currently, the interface to implement needs to be specified with the full package
-- The reverse function (dto->map) doesn't work for now
-- Arrays are not supported yet

 Copyright © 2018 Pedro Abelleia Seco